 What is NHS continuing healthcare?

-NHS continuing healthcare (also known as NHS continuing care and fully funded NHS care) is a package of care arranged and funded solely by the NHS.
+NHS continuing healthcare is a package of care arranged and funded solely by the NHS.
+It is also known as NHS continuing care, NHS CHC and fully-funded NHS care.

 What is the National framework for NHS continuing healthcare?